 - must be at least 18 years of age;

-- must be in good standing with their academic institution;
+- must be in good academic standing with the student's institution;

 - must agree to a background check;

-- should be available to work at least 10 hours per week with minimum 2 hours per work day; and
+- must be available to work at least 10 hours per week, with a minimum of 2 hours per work day; and

-- should make a commitment to work at least eight consecutive weeks.
+- must be able to work at least eight consecutive weeks.

-The Student Volunteer Internship Program provides students with an unpaid internship position.
+No. The Student Volunteer Service Program provides students with an unpaid position.